How to Write a Strong MBA Application Essay or Personal Statement

-Writing expert and admissions consultant, Sandy Kreisberg, offers a great deal of insight about successful application essays.
-She points out in an interview with Poets & Quants that many successful HBS essays follow a common structure.
+Writing expert and admissions consultant Sanford Kreisberg offers a great deal of insight about successful application essays.
+He points out in a 2015 interview with Poets & Quants that many successful HBS essays follow a common structure.
 They state the applicant’s goals, then identify three or four crucial experiences that helped shape those goals.
 Frequently, candidates also include how those experiences helped form their values.
-Another admissions consultant argues that emphasizing values is necessary within any approach or structure.
+Another admissions consultant argues that emphasizing values is necessary, irrespective of the structure a candidate selects.

 Frequent Essay Themes

 Admissions consultant Stacy Blackman advises clients to select themes that will enable them to display qualities HBS highly values, especially drive, accomplishment, and leadership:

 We have found that both personal and career-oriented topics can work, and most candidates tell more than one story in the essay.
 In the past, we have observed that successful HBS essays also demonstrate a core driving passion. . .HBS has always been highly focused on leadership and really loves candidates with a track record of leadership impact and a success trajectory that indicates upper management potential.

 Accomplishments have traditionally been a strong focus of HBS essays, and using at least one accomplishment story in this essay may be a good strategy.

 According to Kreisberg, frequent themes include overcoming adversity, or helping others overcome adversity, and overcoming victimization, or helping others overcome victimization.
 In fact, he argues that this theme accounted for as many as 70 percent of recent Stanford GSB essays.
 Kreisberg also says that absent parents, especially absent fathers, embody themes in many of the successful HBS essays from 2014 and 2015.